adriannier/focus/README.md

 View the demo at [http://homecamp.de/focus](http://homecamp.de/focus)

 ## Usage
 When you first load the timer it will start in focus mode.
-Once 45 minutes have passed, the timer is going to switch to relax mode for 15 minutes.
+Once 45 minutes have passed, the timer switches to relax mode for 15 minutes.
 This is repeated infinitely as long as you keep the browser window open.

+**Mode toggle**
-**Switch** between focus and relax mode immediately by pressing the text indicating the current mode above the time readout.
+Switch between focus and relax mode immediately by pressing the text indicating the current mode above the time readout.

+**Pause***
-Tapping the time readout **pauses** the timer.
+Tapping the time readout stops the timer until you press again.

+**Themes**
-To toggle between the **black-on-white** and **white-on-black** tap the the circular indicator.
+To toggle between the black-on-white and white-on-black tap the the circular indicator.

+**Accelerate**
-Pressing and holding the circular indicator allows you to  **fast forward**.
+Pressing and holding the circular indicator allows you to fast-forward the timer.

+**Reloading**
-You can **reload** the browser window at any time.
-The current mode and remaining time will be restored.
+The current mode and remaining time will be restored when the browser window is reloaded.

+**Zooming**
 Use your browser’s built-in zoom feature to control the **size** of the timer.

+**Desktop app**
 With [Fluid](http://fluidapp.com) you can create a stand-alone focus timer application on your Mac.

 ## Installation